webofdata/specification-archived/specification.md

 #### Entity References

 Entities can reference other subjects by their subject identifier.
 All subject reference are collected together in the 'refs' dictionary of the entity.
 All values in this dictionary must be CURIES or URIS.
-Simple strings that are resolved against the context to a a full URI.
+Simple strings that are resolved against the context to a full URI.
 The following examples show how to subject references are serialised.

 ``` json
 [